 While some librarians hold degrees in general library or information science, others pursue specialty degrees in concentrations of the field, such as school, archival or art librarianship.
 Specialization may be required for some positions.
 For example, school librarians in many states are required to earn a master's degree in education or library science with a specialty in library media.

-According to the U.S. Bureau of Labor Statistics (BLS), librarian employment is projected to grow seven percent from 2012-2022 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), librarian employment is projected to grow only two percent from 2014-2024 (www.bls.gov).
 Librarians will be needed to manage employees and help people with research and reference questions.
-Demand for librarians will be hindered by budget decreases and greater usage of electronic resources, which require less maintenance and are easier to navigate.
+Demand for librarians will be hindered by budget decreases and greater use of electronic resources which require less maintenance and are easier to navigate.
 Job opportunities may also be reduced through the hiring of library assistants and technicians to replace librarians.